 Visit Animal Encounters and get up close and interact with your favorite Indiana farm animals!
 Learn about animal husbandry, life cycles, and silly and surprising animal behaviors.
 Speak one-on-one with the specialists who care for animals year-round on our grounds.
 Make sure you ask about our rare historical breeds of livestock and the important role Conner Prairie plays in preserving these animals.

 Come celebrate Heritage Breeds Week with us!
 Participate in exciting activities, watch fascinating demonstrations, learn about Conner Prairie's efforts to preserve heritage breeds, and discover what makes these rare animals so special.

 Meet and Greet with animals all across the grounds.
-Learn about how livestock has changed throughout the years from farmers of the past and farmers today.
+Learn about how livestock has changed throughout the years and how the livestock of the past are important for us today!